Ford's Welsh engine plant to lose JLR business in 2020

 “Given our long-established and successful relationship in the delivery of world-class engines, this is disappointing news for the Ford Bridgend Engine Plant.”

-JLR is ending the long-standing relationship in September 2020, three months earlier than planned, a source close to the arrangements said.
+JLR had decided to end its long-standing relationship with the plant, after the current contact expires three months earlier than planned in September 2020, a source close to the arrangements said.

-Around 750 workers, about half of the plant’s total, are dedicated to JLR production, the source said.
+JLR accounts for about half of the plant’s petrol engine production, the source said.

-Ford said it would “continue to look at other high technology opportunities for Bridgend in the future.”

-JLR, owned by India’s Tata Motors (TAMO.NS), opened a new engine plant in England’s West Midlands in 2014, and in 2015 announced a plan to double its size, taking total investment to about 1 billion pounds ($1.3 billion).